 Persons subject to IRAP

-IRAP is due to those regularly engaged in an independently run activity in the production of goods or services in the Region.
+IRAP is due for those regularly engaged in independently run activities in the region’s production of goods or services.

 In particular, the following persons are subject to IRAP:

-IRAP does not apply to mutual investment funds, pension funds, European economic interest groups (EEIG) and door-to-door salesmen.
+IRAP does not apply to mutual investment funds, pension funds, European economic interest groups (EEIG) and door-to-door salespeople.

 Deductibility of expenses